-Having a skincare routine is important for men to adopt.
+Having a skin care routine for men is important after the age of 40.
 Key items to remember, know your specific skin type and use the appropriate product for best results.
 If you are unsure of your skin type, schedule an appointment with a board-certified Dermatologist.
 Exfoliate your skin to remove dead skin, excess oils, and bacteria.
-Use warm water not hot water when cleaning your head, face, and body.
+Use warm water, not hot water when cleaning your head, face, and body.
 Be sure to thoroughly rinse off all skincare products.
 And don’t forget to protect all exposed skin from the damaging sun.

-Begin a skincare routine by implementing these easy-to-follow steps and you will soon have strong, healthy, and younger-looking skin.
+Begin a skin care routine for men by implementing these easy-to-follow steps, and you will soon have strong, healthy, and younger-looking skin.